SalK91/time_series_101/README.md

 - **Trend**: A long-term increase or decrease in the data.
 - **Seasonality**: Influences from seasonal factors, such as the time of year or day of the week, occurring at fixed and known periods.
-- **Cyclic Patterns**: Rises and falls that do not occur at a fixed frequency, usually driven by economic conditions and often linked to the "business cycle," typically lasting at least two years.
+- **Cyclic Patterns**: Rises and falls that do not occur at a fixed frequency, usually driven by economic conditions and often linked to the "business cycle," typically lasting at least two years [1].

 ![Time Series Data](images/airline_timeseries.png)